IlexisTheMadcat/LexisPosingSystem/README.md

 5) X axis
 - To translate the puppet, grab the middle ball and pull it towards an axis.
 If you have Axis Lock on, the ball will lock itself to the first axis you touch, granting easier control over its movement.
 This behavior is toggleable.
 When toggled off, it can move on all axes simultaneously.
 Due to the nature of VRChat's contacts, moving on the Z axis along with any other will be tricky.
 It's best to do \[XY] and \[Z] in separate motions.
 - The gadget follows your head by default.
 You can drop it in the world to get it out of your way.
 If you want to move it in local or world space, make a fist at one of the endpoints.
 Unfist to drop the gadget.
+# Advanced Setup (wip)
+This section goes over some things you can or should do during or after the Quick Start setup process.
+## Puppets with Modular Avatar
+If your puppet has any components that belong to Modular Avatar, please read this section. \
+### MA Merge Armature
+MA Merge Armature components may need to be updated to fit the puppet's armature instead of the player model.
+If you neglect this step, the puppet's clothes will do ghostly things!